Azure/cloud-scale-data-for-devs-guide/docs/change-feed-with-cosmos-db-trigger-function.md

 </property>
 ```

-> [!NOTE]
-> The @CosmosDBTrigger annotation's connectionStringSetting property will look for the AzureCosmosDBConnectionString application setting.
+> The `@CosmosDBTrigger` annotation's connectionStringSetting property will look for the AzureCosmosDBConnectionString application setting.

 To deploy the code to Azure, run: